-An experienced developer in this case must ask: what options do exist? how should we really determine the readiness of the beverage?
+An experienced developer in this case must ask: what options do exist? how should we really determine the beverage readiness?
 If it turns out that comparing volumes is the only working method to tell whether the beverage is ready, then all the speculations above are wrong.
 You may safely include readiness-by-volume detection into your interfaces since no other methods exist.
 Before abstracting something we need to learn what exactly we're abstracting.